sjohann81/ucx-os/README.md

 UCX/OS is an experimental preemptive unikernel (library OS) for microcontrollers, aimed to be easily ported.
 The kernel implements a lightweight multitasking environment in a single address space (based on fibers/coroutines and standard setjmp() and longjmp() library calls), using a minimum amount of resources.

-Currently, the kernel supports the following architectures:
+Currently, UCX/OS supports the following targets:

 #### RISC-V (32 / 64 bit)
 - RV32I (Qemu)